Looking for last minute Elf on the Shelf ideas? You’re in the right place!

-If your kids are like mine and think all potty-related humor is hilarious, this idea will send them through the roof!
+If your kids think all potty-related humor is hilarious, this idea will send them through the roof!

 S’mores Making Elf

-Give him a miniature marshmallow and a toothpick for a roasting stick.
+Give your elf a miniature marshmallow and a toothpick for a roasting stick.

 If you’re feeling extra on top of things, you could have your elf bring along s’mores fixings for your kids too!

 LEGO vs. Elf on the Shelf